giantjs/giant-developer-guide/src/entities.md

 |:-------|:----------|
 | `npm install giant-entity` | `$entity` |

 Giant models the application's data (and parts of its state) in a document-oriented fashion.
-In this model, Entities are high-level, uniquely identifiable representations of data units of various granularity, having their own APIs for access and manipulation.
+In this model, *entities* are high-level, uniquely identifiable representations of data units of various granularity, having their own APIs for access and manipulation.

 Documents, fields, items
 ------------------------

 In Giant, the fundamental entity is the *document*.
-Documents are semantically atomic representations of real-world entities, such as users, sessions, addresses, campaigns, etc. Documents, and in fact all entities within Giant might have their own internal structure made up of more specific entities.
-The difference is, that while any entity can be the owner of attribute entities, only documents might have fields.
+Documents are semantically atomic representations of real-world entities, such as users, sessions, addresses, campaigns, etc. Entities possess internal structure, made up of *attributes*.
+Certain entity types have special attributes: documents have *fields*, fields have *value*, *collections* have *items*, and so on.

-*Fields*, which represent single properties of documents, might only have a value entity besides its attributes.
-Based on the field's type, which may be singular (default), or collection, the value might itself have an entity structure of collection items.

-*Items*, for convenience reasons, are interchangeable with singular fields, and therefore share the same structure: a value, which in this case cannot contain further items, and other attributes.
+> By default special attributes are identical to the parent entity.

+Documents' special attribute is the *fields* entity.
+A flat, associative list of *field* entities.
+Besides *fields*, the document might have other attributes.
+By default, the document entity is identical to its *fields* attribute, and has no other attributes.

+The field entity's special attribute is the *value*, which holds the actual value associated with the field.
+For singular fields, the value is either a primitive, or an object with non-repetitive structure.
+For collection fields, the value is an *items* entity, holding a flat, associative list of *item* entities.
+By default, the field entity is identical to its *value* attribute, and has no other attribute.

+Item entities behave the same way as field entities, except items can't be other than singular.
+They have attributes, including *value*, to which they're identical much like field entities.
+For convenience reasons, items are interchangeable with fields on the code level: they share the same base class and API.

 ![Document Structure](https://raw.githubusercontent.com/giantjs/giant-developer-guide/master/images/Document%20Structure.png)